 This locust tree grows to an average of ten feet in height and produces reddish purple branches.
 Beautiful pale, pink roses grow on these branches along with thick, hairy and rough beans.
 The New Mexico Locust is often best described as a small tree; or rather a spiny shrub that regularly forms thickets and has a wide, open crown.

-The early summer season usually springs with it spectacular and breathtaking floral displays of the New Mexico Locust, one of the reasons why it holds incredible value as a great ornamental accent.
-It also holds great popularity for various other reasons, including erosion control, root-sprouting, and the formation of stumps.
+The early summer season usually springs with it spectacular and breathtaking floral displays of the New Mexico Locust, especially on the northern rim of the Grand Canyon National Park.
+These displays are some of the reasons the tree holds incredible value as a great ornamental feature.
+It is also popular for various other reasons, including erosion control, root-sprouting, and the formation of stumps.

 Many of the locust varieties are best grown for their stunning floral displays and lush, green foliage.
 So, if you are looking to revamp your lawn or garden, perhaps you should grow one of the locust trees as well and witness the beauty of nature unfold right in front of your eyes!